-I never actual proof that a new ring was shipped (ie., new order number, email, UPS tracking number).
+I never actual proof that a new ring was shipped through an international moving company (ie., new order number, email, UPS tracking number).
 I waited a week but still no word.
 I then emailed the guy I had been working with on the tech side.
 No reply.
 After a few more days I had to reach back out to the marketing guy to figure out what was up.
 He kept in communication with me and got the new one mailed out.
 Then I didn’t show up.
 I had to reach back out to Mr. Marketing since neither the tech guy or the company would reply to my emails.
 Mr. Marketing had to be contacted again.
 Luckily he was on the ball and they had to have a second ring sent out.

 The whole thing was a pain in the ass.
 If it were not for Chuck (aka.
 Mr. Marketing Guy), I’m not sure if I would have gotten a replacement at all.
 Thanks Chuck H.